shalommmitz/localstack_cdk_python__template/README.md

 - `. set_stack_env_vars`         # This optional step will set some env vars useful for other scripts
 - Run `./test`

+## Growing your Project

+Once everything is working and running, you will typically want to add functionality to your project Below are the steps needed to do this.

-## Modifying the stack
+### Modifying the stack

-  The stack is a definition of all the AWS entities your project uses.
+  The stack defines all the AWS entities used by your project.
+  The stack is actually defined in a single file: `<project folder>/infrastructure/cdk_stack/stack.py` You will edit this file whenever you need to add or change those resources.
- If you need to add or change those resources, you will need to edit the `<project folder>/infrastructure/cdk_stack/stack.py` file, then run the "Deploy the stack" procedure, above.
+  After editing this file, run the "Deploy the stack" procedure, above.

-## Lambda update process
+### Lambda update process

   You will probably spend most of your time iterating on the Lambda function(s).
   This is where this setup shines: since everything is local, this process is much quicker compared to using the 'real' AWS.

   The procedure is:

-- Perform the "Running everything" procedure, above.
+    - One time: Setup a running environment , by perform the "Running everything" procedure, above.
     - Run: `debug_lambda`
       This script will let you edit the Lambda function, then deploy the modified Lambda, then run the `test` script.
+    - Run `show_lambda_logs` to see the output of the Lambda

+  Notes:
+    - You may edit the lambda(s) using any mean you like, and then run 'update_lambdas', which will upload the modified code.
+    - Sometimes it is convenient to run the lambdas without uploading.
+In such a case, you will be able to see the output of the lambda more easily.
+In order to run the lambda, simply cd to the folder `lambda_functions` and run `python3 <lambda_file_name>`.
+How does this work ?
+The end of the Lambda contains test code that runs in this case.
+Also, the Lambda is (mostly) supplied with the same environments variables when run in the natural way (I.e., by the AWS service) and using this method.

+### Adding a new Lambda

+  Adding a new lambda:

+    - Add the name of the new Lambda to the lambda_file_names list in stack.py
+    - If needed, give the new Lambda rights on one or more tables, also in stack.py
+    - Add the lambda code at the "lambda_functions" folder

+### Adding a new Table

+  Adding a new table:

+    - Add the definition of the new table in stack.py
+    - If needed, give the Lambda(s) rights on the table, also in stack.py
+    - Add environment variable that let the Lambda discover the lambda_name.

+      This is done at two places: the environment definition for the Lambdas (roughly at the middle of the  `stack.py` file and at the end of the file.

+    - Add code to interact with the new table: at the Lambdas, `populate_tables` and `test`.

 ## Utility scripts